ibm-cloud-docs/containers/cs_ingress_about.md

 To get started, see [Setting up {{site.data.keyword.containerlong_notm}} Ingress](/docs/containers?topic=containers-ingress) or [Beta: Setting up Kubernetes Ingress](/docs/containers?topic=containers-ingress-types).

+Not ready to switch your ALBs to the Kubernetes Ingress image yet?
+When you enable or update an existing ALB, the ALB continues to run the same image that the ALB previously ran: either the Kubernetes Ingress image or the {{site.data.keyword.containerlong_notm}} Ingress image.
+Your existing ALBs do not begin to run the Kubernetes Ingress image until you specify the Kubernetes Ingress image version in the `--version` flag when you enable them.
+{: tip}

 ### Similarities between Ingress images
 {: #alb-image-same}